quex-tech/quex-v1-examples/openai-api-integration/README.md

 ```

 **Important**: Before deploying, you need to:
-1. Register your OpenAI API key with a Trust Domain (TD) to get the encrypted API key
+1. Encrypt your OpenAI API key with a Trust Domain public key to get the encrypted API key
 2. Update the `TRUST_DOMAIN` constant in `script/DeployOpenAIScript.s.sol` with your TD address
 3. Set the encrypted API key as an environment variable (as hex string):